nrakochy/nrakochy.github.io/about.md

 What is the judgment of Thamus?
-In his book [Technopology](https://books.google.com/books?id=gYrIVidSiLIC&pg=PT12&dq=Technopoly+AND+Thamus&hl=en&sa=X&ei=ClYtVZbzNtCrogSDm4DYCQ&ved=0CCQQ6AEwAQ#v=onepage&q=Technopoly%20AND%20Thamus&f=false), Neil Postman offers a counterweight to the blind adoption of technology.
+In his book [Technopoly](https://books.google.com/books?id=gYrIVidSiLIC&pg=PT12&dq=Technopoly+AND+Thamus&hl=en&sa=X&ei=ClYtVZbzNtCrogSDm4DYCQ&ved=0CCQQ6AEwAQ#v=onepage&q=Technopoly%20AND%20Thamus&f=false), Neil Postman offers a counterweight to the blind adoption of technology.

 While he makes it clear that he is not anti-technology, he sounds a warning.
-Thamus was incorrect in that he assumed technology would only be a burden.
+Thamus the one-eyed prophet was incorrect in that he assumed technology would only be a burden.

 However, Postman claims (rightly in my estimation):

 > We are currently surrounded by throngs of zealous Theuths, one-eyed prophets who can only see what